Lecturer, Clinical Science

 "I teach my patients that re-establishing the basis for health means looking at some of the simplest things: breathing and the quality of the air we breath, hydration and the quality of the water we drink, nutrition and the quality of the food we eat.
 By educating my patients on these determining health factors, I can secondarily motivate them to get engaged in doing things to help transform the environment."

 Dr. Edwards joined the naturopathic profession during the beginning of its historic renaissance.
 In 1988, she took the very first NPLEX exams.
 She was present at the first meeting of the American Association of Naturopathic Physicians and served on the board during the mid-'90s as a legislative chair when very few states had licensure laws for naturopathic physicians.
 Dr. Edwards was also a part of a team involved in political efforts that resulted in a big jump in the number of licensed states in the '90s.

-Today, Dr. Edwards commutes to Illinois to teach at National University of Health Sciences, where she shares several courses with other instructors.
+At National University of Health Sciences, she shares several courses with other instructors.
 "I teach two courses on naturopathic philosophy and principles.
 We also teach a course that takes what students are learning in physiology, anatomy and biochemistry and shows them exactly how it affects health, like how hydration affects the cell or how air is utilized by bodily systems.
 I also teach an 'Introduction to Oriental Medicine' course and two courses in advanced and applied clinical theory."
 She also guest lectures in practice management, clinical nutrition, counseling, and offers in-service teachings on special topics in the NUHS Whole Health Center.